 - Avoid using public computers or public Wifi for FTP access.

-- If you plan not to use FTP for a longer period of time, disable your FTP account in the Control panel.
+- If you plan not to use FTP for a longer period of time, disable your FTP account in the "Site Settings".
 Next time you will want to use FTP, you will just re-enable it with a single click.